 Dr Christopher Hutton

-I worked for over 10 years in a large "Outstanding" tertiary college; my work and responsibilities were diverse, and included: programme leading a number of science Foundation Degrees, teaching A-level Chemistry, co-ordinating staff development, supervising final year degree dissertations, and teaching/observing and co-ordinating mentors on the PGCE programme.
+I worked for over 10 years in a large "Outstanding" tertiary college; my work and responsibilities were diverse, and included: programme leading a number of science Foundation Degrees, co-ordinating staff development, supervising final year degree dissertations, and teaching/observing and co-ordinating mentors on the PGCE programme.
 I was a member of the college's HE management team (focussing on quality assurance), and was delighted with the successful outcome of the QAA "Higher Education Review".

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.